femolyn1/UFOs/challenge/README.md

 3. Bootstrap features

 # Recommendation for future development
 It would be nice to write a script to allow users to simply select their options from a dropdown list.
-This would allow for a beteer customer experience.
+This would allow for a more satisfying customer experience.

 # Resources: